RickRieger/emoji-translator/README.md

 For search, we'll want to print every single emoji that matches the search criteria.

-Test out your serach feature with something like `corn`, which should give you unicorn and popcorn emojis.
+Test out your search feature with something like `corn`, which should give you unicorn and popcorn emojis.
 Or try the letter y, which should give you 8 emojis.

 #### Random